-- (1) The duration and preservation of the fund; - (2) The mission of the Institute and the purposes of the donor-restricted endowment fund; - (3) General economic conditions; - (4) The possible effects of inflation and deflation; - (5) The expected total return from income and appreciation of investments; - (6) Other resources of the Institute: and - (7) The investment policies of the Institute.
+- (1) The duration and preservation of the fund; - (2) The mission of the Institute and the purposes of the donor-restricted endowment fund; - (3) General economic conditions; - (4) The possible effects of inflation and deflation; - (5) The expected total return from income and appreciation of investments; - (6) Other resources of the Institute; and - (7) The investment policies of the Institute.

 From time to time, the fair value of assets associated with individual donor endowment funds may fall below the value of the initial and subsequent donor gift amounts.
 When donor endowment deficits exist, they are classified as a reduction of net assets with donor restrictions.
+As of June 30, 2023, funds with original gift values totaling \$5.8 million were "underwater" by approximately \$255,000.
 As of June 30, 2022, funds with original gift values totaling \$10.8 million were "underwater" by approximately \$559,000.
-As of June 30, 2021, no donor endowment funds had a fair value below the initial and subsequent gift total.

-The Institute's endowment net asset composition (including pledges) as of June 30, 2022 and 2021, is as follows (in thousands):
+The Institute's endowment net asset composition (including pledges) as of June 30, 2023 and 2022, is as follows (in thousands):